-If you love Orange Cashew Chicken at your local Chinese restaurant, you can make it at home, but as a chicken wing!
+If you love Orange Cashew Chicken at your local Chinese restaurant, you can make it at home, but as an orange cashew chicken wings!
 Sticky orange glaze covering crispy baked chicken wings and rolled in roasted cashews for even more crunch!
 Doesn’t that sound delicious?

 My favorite place that we went to when we wanted to eat out was the local Chinese restaurant.
-I loved it for the very reason that their menu and the way you ordered was unique.
+I loved it for the very reason that their menu and the way you ordered dinner was unique.
 Growing up on pasta, Chinese food seemed very exotic and when you ordered your meal, you ordered from columns of choices.
 A meal consisted of “one from Column A, one from Column B, and one from Column C.” How great to get so many choices as a kid!

 Column A had appetizer type foods; soup, salad, crispy wontons, etc. Column B was your main entree; Orange Cashew Chicken, Pepper Steak, Moo Goo Gai Pan, etc. And Column C was your side dish along with rice.
-Pepper steak was what I ordered the most because I was a sucker for peppers, and still am, but I loved the Orange Cashew chicken.
+Pepper steak was what I ordered the most because I was a sucker for peppers, and still am, but I loved the Orange Cashew chicken too.
 Sticky, sweet, and who doesn’t love fried chicken tender pieces?!?

 Those crunchy cashews were such a treat to pick up with my chopsticks and have the sweet, candy-like, syrup dripping off them.
 The sauce always created a pool at the bottom and I loved to swirl my rice around in it.